foxglove/foxglove-isaac-sim/exts/foxglove.tools.ws_bridge/docs/README.md

 # Usage

-Inside Isaac Sim, open the Foxglove Extension tab by clicking on Foxglove > Foxglove Extension in the toolbar, then follow the instructions to start publishing.
+Inside Isaac Sim, open the Foxglove Extension tab by clicking on Foxglove > Foxglove Extension in the toolbar.
+The Foxglove server will remain open as long as this tab is not closed.

-To visualize the data, you will need to open a WebSocket connection from your Foxglove Dashboard to ws://localhost:<port>.
+To visualize the data, simply click on "View in Foxglove" to directly connect to the WebSocket session.
-Inside Isaac Sim, you can click on Foxglove > Open in Browser in the toolbar to directly connect to the websocket session.
+Alternatively, you can manually open a WebSocket connection from your Foxglove Dashboard to ws://localhost:<port>.